-Keukenhof Gardens was our grand finale of a unique trip: we took a bus from Amsterdam to Keukenhof for a half-day seeing the most wonderful tulips displays in the world.
-The river cruise that we were on that spring had an itinerary that revolved around tulip season in The Netherlands, between late March and mid-May.
+Keukenhof Gardens was the grand finale of a unique trip: we took a bus from Amsterdam to Keukenhof for a half-day to see the most wonderful tulip displays in the world.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

 Herbs were initially planted on 15th-century hunting grounds in Lisse to provide ingredients for the nearby castle kitchen.
 Keukenhof means “kitchen garden.”
-The Countess of Hainaut, named Jacqueline, was the castle resident during the century back then.
-When she passed away merchants took over the grounds.
+The Countess of Hainaut, named Jacqueline, was the castle resident during the time back then.
+When she passed away, merchants took over the grounds.

 Fast forward hundreds of years: In 1949, a group decided to rent space at Keukenhof to plant bulbs.
 They hoped people would visit the garden.
 It was successful!
 The city mayor helped establish Keukenhof as a place where hybrid flowers could be displayed from The Netherlands and Europe, and also boost their floral export industry.